Sermon: Peace with God Through Christ

 Romans 5:1 speaks clearly of having peace with God and then in verse 2 we come to a second benefit of justification: that is, assurance.

 Romans 5:2 Through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.

 There are a number of very important words in this verse: access, faith, and stand.
 But these can be used in different ways and it is not easy to see how they all go together in a sentence.
-Now, let me make an attempt to briefly define each one, taking them in the order.
-I think will get us to the meaning of this verse most quickly.
+Now, let me make an attempt to briefly define each one.
+Taking them in order, I think, will get us to the meaning of this verse most quickly.
 Remember the subject matter in this point is assurance.